EyalMuga/VirusTotal/README.md

 ```
 In this example I used one URL that hasnt been in the cache and two more URL's I already scanned.
+As you can see the source of the analysis for the third Url is from the api and the first two url's from the cache.